Queens Car Accident Attorney

 • You must file a Notice of Accident to your carrier within 30 days of your accident.

-• If you are submitting for reimbursement of health care costs you have to submit a proof of claim within 45 days of the day you received treatment.
+• If you are submitting for reimbursement of medical expenses, you have to submit a proof of claim within 45 days of the day you received treatment.

 • For compensation for lost wages, you must submit a proof of claim for work loss benefits within 90 days of when you missed work.